Skip to main content

 Building Custom Copilot Extensions: A Developer's Guide

-Copilot Extensions let you build agents and skill providers that integrate directly into the Copilot Chat experience.
-Users invoke your extension with @your-agent in any Copilot Chat interface — VS Code, GitHub.com, JetBrains, or the CLI.
-Your extension receives the conversation context, does whatever work it needs to, and streams a response back.
-It's a surprisingly clean developer experience once you understand the moving parts.
+Copilot Extensions let you build agents and skill providers that integrate directly into Copilot Chat.
+Users invoke your extension with @your-agent in VS Code, GitHub.com, or the CLI.
+Your extension receives conversation context, does its work, and streams a response back.
+Let's build one step by step.

 var builder = WebApplication.CreateBuilder(args);